Government pledges to enforce ‘day-one’ rights for workers. The Government vows to enforce workers’ rights from their first day in a new job.

 Abdul Musa, a former worker at a RM depot in Blackburn, reported racist behaviour at the depot to managers, which resulted in one worker being sacked and others disciplined.
 However, following his complaint, Musa was victimised by remaining colleagues as managers failed to protect or support him, the tribunal heard.
 He was then sacked so claimed both race discrimination and unfair dismissal.

 The tribunal found failings in the employer’s internal investigation, which it said had not examined complaints that union representatives from the Communication Workers Union had backed an unofficial campaign to have Musa sacked by fabricating evidence.

 The tribunal judgment said RM’s managers had viewed Musa as “a problem” in terms of the negative reaction of other workers, which could only be solved by dismissing him.
 The Equality and Human Rights Commission (EHRC), which funded Musa’s legal representation, called RM’s internal inquiry into the complaint “shambolic”.

 John Wadham, general counsel for the EHRC, said: “The Equality Act protects people from being victimised for making complaints about any form of discrimination in the workplace.
 It also says employers have a responsibility to take complaints seriously and to put a stop to discrimination".

+We will give you option and choice and we will not record your call.
 Whilst we do everything we can to help our callers, occasionally there are circumstances where we are unable to help due to limited resources and expertise.
-You may need to seek advice from a specialist expert.
+You may need to seek advice from a specialise expert.

 It is our Policy not to get involved in a dispute you may be having with; • The Police • The Courts or Legal System • Your GP or the NHS • Local Authority.
 In those cases we recommend you seek advice from your local MP or a Solicitor.